toddmowen/nellie/README.md

   where the original `nellie up` command was issued, and *not* the location where the `nellie exec` command is issued.

+- The `nellie jobtracker` command, which launches Chrome, will not correctly set the proxy configuration unless it is opening a new instance of Chrome, i.e. when Chrome is not already running.

 - Job logs cannot be viewed via the web interface (an error page is displayed:
   "Failed while trying to construct the redirect url to the log server").
   The workaround is to use the yarn CLI, e.g.: